surifirstpin/Acubi_Tech_Doc/SQL_Runner_TD.md

 - Select the **Connection and Schema** using a drop-down list based on which you would like to query.

 - Select the **Table**  you wish to use in the query, using drop-down list.
-On selecting the table it display fields that fall under selected table.
+On selecting the table it display **Fields** that fall under selected table.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/532dd8b61e94d1e08fe0b89afa6a5961336e8ad2/images/sql_ru.png)